mrh2oman/Flashcard-Generator/README.md

 # Flashcard-Generator
-A Flashcard-Generator for educational purposes.
+A Flashcard-Generator for educational purposes...and fun.